fission/fission.io/content/en/blog/observability-with-opentelemetry-datadog-in-fission/index.md

 The sample code is written in **Python** and uses **OpenTelemetry SDK** along with **Datadog** and **Fission**

 {{< imgproc architecture.png Fit "1000X1000" >}}
-Integrating OpenTelemetry & Datadog with Fission functions
+Architecture diagram of our app using Fission function, OpenTelemetry & Datadog
 {{< /imgproc >}}

 ## Pre Requisites

 As a developer, you already know that you simply cannot start coding without setting up the environment.
 So, let's look into the pre requisites that are required to send traces to Datadog using OpenTelemetry and Fission.
-The entire source code for this application can be found [here](https://github.com/fission/examples/tree/master/python/opentelemetry-datadog)
+The entire source code for this application can be found in our [OpenTelemetry Datadog Sample Repo](https://github.com/fission/examples/tree/master/python/opentelemetry-datadog).

 So let's get started!